How can I participate in the Course Design Academy?

 Participating in the Course Design Academy is as easy as 1-2-3 (4-5)!

-Step 1: Connect with your SPOC and your Dean.
+Step 1: Connect with your OEI Project Leader and your Dean.

-Each college in the consortium has an OEI SPOC (Single Point of Contact).
+Each college in the consortium has a Project Leader.
 This person can answer questions about your eligibility and provide resources to help you with course review and alignment.